 You must sign a consent form.
 You may be asked to not eat or drink for several hours before the test.
 You may wish to empty your bladder just before the test.

-Tell the health care provider if you are pregnant or you have bleeding problems.
+Tell the provider if you are pregnant or you have bleeding problems.
 Also mention if you have had an allergic reaction to x-ray contrast material or any iodine-containing substance.

 How the Test will Feel